Ian Happ Player Props: Cubs vs. Marlins

-On Friday, Ian Happ (.356 on-base percentage in past 10 games, 52 points below season-long percentage) and the Chicago Cubs play the Miami Marlins, whose starting pitcher will be Jesus Luzardo.
-First pitch is at 6:40 PM ET.
+On Saturday, Ian Happ (.395 slugging percentage in past 10 games, with zero home runs) and the Chicago Cubs face the Miami Marlins, whose starting pitcher will be Edward Cabrera.
+First pitch is at 4:05 PM ET.

-He had two hits (going 2-for-4 with an RBI) in his last game against the Padres.
+He strung together two hits (going 2-for-4) in his last game against the Marlins.

 Ian Happ Game Info & Props vs. the Marlins